iloum/eNNio/README.md

 # ennIO
-An ML-based that recommends film scores.
+An ML-based system that recommends film scores.